ora0600/confluent-new-cdc-connector/README.md

 ```
 Connector is running.

-Login into Oracle and check if connector is attached to Outboundserber
+Login into Oracle and check if connector is attached to Outboundserver

 ```bash
 ssh -i ~/keys/cmawsdemoxstream.pem ec2-user@PUBIP